jclark/satpulse/README.md

 - It can examine the configuration of the U-blox receiver and reconfigure as necessary so it works well for timing purposes.

-- The PTP hardware clock on the CM4 does not work properly when the network cable is unplugged; gps4ptp detects this and handles it automatically.
+- The PTP hardware clock on the CM4 does not work properly when the network cable is unplugged; SatPulse detects this and handles it automatically.

 ## What hardware to get